Why Is Limiting Your Air Conditioner Usage Important?

 Passive ventilation mostly relies on design methods to improve heat and air movement and control.
 We have talked about it more here.
 Essentially, while passive ventilation doesn’t cost anything (after installation) to you or the planet it should not be depended on to achieve the necessary results.

 Active ventilation uses some form of powered and mechanical machinery to ventilate a space.
 In order to have the smallest impact on the planet, solar power is the best and most sustainable way to power a fan.
-This is why Solar Whiz offers solar cooling fans as a ventilation solution.
+This is why Solar Whiz offers solar-powered fans as a ventilation solution.

 The way it works

-Solar energy cooling systems like Solar Whiz work by extracting hot and/or contaminated air and replacing it with cooler, ambient air.
+Solar fans like Solar Whiz work by extracting hot and/or contaminated air and replacing it with cooler, ambient air.

 We use one of three methods for ventilation: